espocrm/documentation/docs/extensions/sales-pack/inventory-management.md

 ## Transfer Orders

-Actual only if the Warehouses feature is enabled.
+Transfer Orders can be utilized only if the Warehouses feature is enabled.
 Access to Transfer Orders is controlled by Roles.

 Transfer Orders allow moving inventory between Warehouses.
+When a Transfer Order record has the *In Progress* status, its items are counted as In Transit.
+They do not belong to any warehouse while in this state.

 ## Inventory Adjustments